-The Company has a standing Executive Committee, Audit Committee and a Compensation/Nominations and Corporate Governance Committee.
-Copies of the Company's Audit Committee and Compensation/Nominations and Corporate Governance Committee charters, and the Company's resolution establishing the Executive Committee's authority may be found on the Company's website at www.dixiegroup.com/investor.
+The Company has a standing Executive Committee, Audit Committee, Compensation Committee, and Nominations and Corporate Governance Committee.
+Copies of the Charters of the Company's Audit Committee, Compensation Committee and Nominations and Corporate Governance Committees, and the current resolution establishing the Executive Committee's authority may be found on the Company's website at www.dixiegroup.com/Investor.

 Members of the Executive Committee are Daniel K. Frierson, Chairman, William F. Blue, Jr. and Lowry F. Kline.
 Except as otherwise limited by law or by resolution of the Board of Directors, the Executive Committee has and may exercise all of the powers and authority of the Board of Directors for the management of the business and affairs of the Company, which power the Executive Committee exercises between the meetings of the full Board of Directors.
+The Executive Committee met four (4) times in 2020.